Jayman3k/py_PHIsim3_projects/README.md

 - `PHsim_input.exe` which converts a textual description (which I called the `device_input` file earlier on) of your structure into a detailed device file
 - `PHIsim.exe` which takes in the detailed device, along with a simulation parameters file and (optionally) an input signal file, and runs the actual simulation.
 After a simulation run, this executable writes 3 files: the optical output signals, and a carrier and photon density file.
 The former is generally what we're interested in, the latter 2 files can be used to continue the simulation with another run.

-All of this is summarized in the following image (courtesy of prof. Erwin Bente):
+All of this is summarized in the following diagram (image courtesy of prof. Erwin Bente):

 <img src="doc/PHIsim_workflow.png" alt="Phisim workflow" width="400"/>